Skip to main content

 Execution Model

 Market orders fill at the best available price — BUY at the best ask, SELL at the best bid — matching Polymarket’s execution model.
-The fill price resolution waterfall:
+The fill-price resolution cascade (each tier falls through to the next on a miss or a failed sanity guard):

-1. Best bid/ask from the CLOB order book (most realistic)
+2. Best bid/ask from the CLOB order book (cross the spread)

 Fill Diagnostics